Last Updated: May 18, 2022

 Antelope (BMA G) Closed through November 10.

-Mirror Plateau (BMA H) Day use only May 15 through November 12.
+Mirror Plateau (BMA H) Closed.
+Day use only May 15 through November 12.

-Two Ocean (BMA L) From March 10 through July 14th, and August 22 - November 10, travel is allowed only on designated trails.
-From July 15- August 22 a permit is required for off trail travel.
+Two Ocean (BMA L) From May 15 through July 14 and August 22 through November 10 no-off trail travel.
+From July 15 through August 21 permits are required for off-trail travel.

 Review the park roads page, to see which of the park's roads are open.

 Click on a region of the map for current backcountry conditions in that area.

 Glen Creek Trailhead – Fawn Pass & Electric Pass